matsengrp/bcr-phylo-benchmark/README.md

 Two programs are implemented:
 - a simulation/inference/validation program
-- a inference/validation program for isotype data
+- an inference/validation program for isotype data

 All commands should be issued from within the bcr-phylo-benchmark repo directory.